 Setup of the receptor

 Select the receptor – 2AZ8-A and 2AZ8-B structural models – in the Document view and then click on the Set button in the Set receptor part.
+You can also use Biology > Select > Receptors to automatically select receptors.
 You will see the search domain set based on the receptor and its box shown in yellow in the Viewport.

 If you want to unset the receptor then just clear the selection and click on the Set button.